Our Church Staff:

 Amanda grew up in Alabama before moving to Kentucky in 2007 to attend Asbury Theological Seminary, completing a Masters of Arts in Youth Ministry in 2010.
 Before she started serving as the Children’s Coordinator at Richmond First UMC in 2021, Amanda served, along with her husband, over a decade in the Christian camping industry, including UMC Camp Tekoa in Hendersonville, NC, and Aldersgate Camp & Retreat Center in Ravenna, KY.
 Amanda and her husband are also licensed foster parents through the State of Kentucky, and in 2021 adopted their first son.
 She loves seeing children grow, flourish, and know that they are loved, adored, and welcomed by the Creator of the universe.
 Don’t be too surprised if she greets you with a “War Eagle” or starts talking college football as she is very passionate about the Auburn Tigers.
 When she has the opportunity, Amanda enjoys traveling and capturing the beauty of the world through lens of her camera.

-Office Manager
+Financial Officer / Office Manager

 Music Ministries Coordinator